Search:

 Praise

-A glorious victory in battle - Psalms 9:1 – 9:10 (commentary)
+A Glorious Victory in Battle - Psalms 9:1 – 9:10 (commentary)

 God had won a victory for David, so he sang a song of praise to the Lord (vv.
 1-2).
 David resolved to praise God wholeheartedly, to tell of His wonders, to be joyful in God, and to sing to Him.
-There is a big difference between praising with the lips and praising with the …
+There is a big difference between praising with the lips and praising with the heart, …

-David sings a song of praise - Psalms 18:1 – 18:3 (commentary)
+David Sings a Song of Praise - Psalms 18:1 – 18:3 (commentary)

 This psalm may have been written toward the end of David’s life when there was peace.
 God is being praised for His wonderful works and blessings.
 It seems that David sang this Psalm of praise after “the Lord delivered him from the hand of all his enemies, and from the …